peachpiecompiler/peachpie-docs/docs/scenarios/beginner/create-nuget.md

 </ItemGroup>
 ```

 Note, PHP files are compiled and their content is not copied to the package by default.
-Some functionality may require the PHP file physically present within the target project.
+Some functionality may require the PHP file to be physically present within the target project.
 Include such source files that are required the same way as other content files.

 ```xml
 <ItemGroup>